Dmitry Mazepin: Controversies and criticism

 Although Sergey and Vladimir Makhlai denied these accusations, they were in July 2019 sentenced in absentia to prison terms, along with their collaborators, Togliattiazot's former CEO Evgeny Korolev and their Swiss partners Andreas Zivy and Beat Ruprecht.
 The court also sentenced them to pay a compensation of 10 billion rubles to Uralchem and 77 billion rubles to Togliattiazot.

-A 2014 news story published in Russian daily Izvestia claimed that Mazepin planned to acquire Odessa Port Plant, a major Ukrainian chemical asset.
+A 2014 news story published in Russian daily Izvestia claimed that Mazepin planned to acquire Odesa Port Plant, a major Ukrainian chemical asset.
 Mazepin has denied that he or Uralchem harbor any interest in the asset.

 Uralkali made a buyback offer for 14% of its stock in May 2015.
 Market observers speculated at the time that the buyback would make it easier for Mazepin to merge Uralkali and Uralchem, which would make Mazepin the largest shareholder.

 Mazepin and Uralkali made a bid for the Force India Formula One team following its fall into administration in July 2018.
 Having lost out to a Canadian consortium led by Lawrence Stroll, Mazepin openly criticized the bidding process having allegedly never been contacted by the administrators over his bid.

-Mazepin and his son Nikita Mazepin were added to a European Union list of sanctions, following the Russian invasion of Ukraine.
 On 24 February 2022, Mazepin attended a general meeting of representatives of Russian business and President Vladimir Putin.
+On 11 March 2022, Dmitry Mazepin sold a controlling stake in Uralchem and stepped down as its chief executive officer.

+Sanctions

-On March 11, 2022, Dmitry Mazepin sold a controlling stake in Uralchem and stepped down as its chief executive officer.
-On March 15, the United Kingdom has followed the EU's lead and added Dmitry and Nikita Mazepin to the UK official sanctions list.
-On April 11, Italian police seized properties belonging to Mazepin worth 105 million euros as part of the sanctions.
+Mazepin and his son Haas F1 racing driver Nikita Mazepin were added to the European Union sanctions list following the Russian invasion of Ukraine.
+On 15 March 2022 the United Kingdom has followed the EU's lead and added Dmitry and Nikita Mazepin to the UK official sanctions list.

+Mazepin has been under Swiss sanctions since March 16, 2022.
+He has been under Australian sanctions since April 6, 2022, under New Zealand sanctions since October 12, 2022.
+By the decree of the President of Ukraine, Vladimir Zelensky, dated June 24, 2021, he is under Ukrainian sanctions.

+In March 2024, the General Court of the European Union lifted sanctions against Nikita Mazepin, the court ruling stated that the "association" criterion used in the EU sanctions regime requires the existence of a connection that goes beyond simple family relations, which was not the case after Nikita Mazepin stopped participating in Formula 1 racing.